tino/pyFirmata/README.rst

 Enabling and reading from an analoge pins
 -------------------------------------------------

-To process the data at the given sampling interval register a callback handler and then enable it::
+To process data at a given sampling interval register a callback handler and then enable it::

     board.analog[0].register_callback(myCallback)